Four Foods High in Vitamin D

 4- Mushrooms: Good plant source of D2 (whereas animals produce vitamin D3).

-Best – Mike Cola Health Coach
+Best – Mike Cola Health and Fitness Coach